bmcgaughey1/PlotLocatoR/Readme.md

 The PlotLocatoR package includes sample data for a plot and a canopy height model (CHM) clipped to cover the area containing the “best” plot location.
 The CHM was created from high density lidar data (1000+ pulses/m<sup>2</sup>) collected from a UAS platform.
+CHM resolution is 0.5m.
 The initial plot location was collected with a survey-grade GNSS receiver (Javad Triumph 2).
-Under test conditions, this receiver can collect location data accurate to \~1m.
-However, for this plot the location was off by several meters.
+Under test conditions, this receiver can collect location data accurate to \~1m in forest conditions with a 15-minute occupation time and 1-second epochs.
+However, for this plot, the location was off by several meters.

-The objective of this example is to find an improved plot location.
+The objective of this example is to improve the plot location.
 For the field data, distance was measured to the center of the stem and azimuth included local declination.
 Tree heights were predicted using an equation developed from field DBH and lidar-derived tree heights.
-For this example the 10 tallest trees on the plot are used to conduct the search for a better location.
+In practice, dominant and co-dominant trees should produce the best match but it really depends on the forest type, slope and tree lean.
+The field protocol used to collect the field data included a special attribute for each tree indicating whether or not the tree was visible from above (LiDAR_visible).
+This attribute was used to select the trees used for the location search.

 ``` r
 library(PlotLocatoR)